|

 audience first gather at a rather

-threatened with a deadly
+military building, threatened with a deadly

 virus.
 A

-number of other locations are
+number of other locations are then offered, and

-kinds of interaction with other members and with
+different kinds of interaction with other

-actors.
+members and with actors.
 The

-audience is prompted to self
+audience is prompted to self discovery.
+They

-They ‘lose oneself and find
+‘lose oneself and find oneself again’ (207).

 The wacky neuroscience

-involves an argument that emotions
+involves an argument that emotions are always

-are always linked to facial expressions and have
+linked to facial expressions and have

 physiological dimensions.
 How

-these linkages occur is a complex matter
+these linkages occur is a complex matter rooted

-rooted in socialisation.
-We all
+in socialisation.

-different reactions to them
+situations’, but have different reactions to

-[although there is a hint of an underlying
+them [although there is a hint of an underlying

 oedipal model].